dbos-inc/dbos-docs/docs/typescript/reference/contexts.md

 ```

 The current workflow's [identity UUID](../tutorials/workflow-tutorial#workflow-identity), a string uniquely identifying a workflow execution.
-In a transaction or communicator, this field is set to the identity UUID of the calling workflow.
+In a transaction or step, this field is set to the identity UUID of the calling workflow.
 In a handler, this field is empty.

 #### `ctxt.authenticatedUser`